abdullah2323442/thesisrepo-backup/sequence-academic.md

 ### 7.4 Administrator Group Management

 Administrators have comprehensive group management capabilities including creating groups, assigning students from any active batch, and configuring supervisors and research areas.
+Unlike advisors who are restricted to their own batches, administrators can access and assign students from any active batch in the system.

+#### 7.4.1 Group Creation with Pre-Configuration

+Administrators can create groups with optional pre-configuration of supervisors and research areas.

 ```mermaid
 sequenceDiagram